chuong-k/gfg_technical_challenge/README.md

 **Stage 2** : _INGEST_ - \[DONE\]

-The `main.py` script also handle loading the data to DuckDB after complete writing to staging area.
+The `main.py` script already do the loading the data to DuckDB after writing file.

 &nbsp;